 The Bloedel Conservatory is an interesting place for both young children and adults.
 It’s also Vancouver’s best place for nature on a rainy day!

-TRIVIA: The building took more than one and a half years to build and close to 1,500 pieces of plexiglas make up its giant bubble-like dome.
+TRIVIA: The building took over a year and a half to build, and its giant bubble-like dome is made up of close to 1,500 pieces of plexiglass.

 Where is the Bloedel Conservatory?